 Treatments that have been proven to relieve symptoms include:

-- SSRIs (selective serotonin reuptake inhibitors) fluoxetine, sertraline, paroxetine and escitalopian – these medications are mood stabilisers and antidepressants, which can improve PMS symptoms significantly.
-They may be prescribed just in the menstrual phase and be as effectively as taken continuously.
+- SSRIs (selective serotonin reuptake inhibitors) fluoxetine, sertraline, paroxetine and escitalopram – these medications are mood stabilisers and antidepressants, which can improve PMS symptoms significantly by boosting brain chemicals (neurotransmitters).
+They may be prescribed just in the premenstrual phase or taken continuously

 - agents that suppress ovulation – including GnRH analogues and danazol